RPS-Labs/sdk-contracts/README.md

 Once your contracts are successfully deployed, a few final steps are required to fully set them up:

 1. Call the `RPSRouter.setRaffleAddress()` function, passing the address of a recently deployed RPS Raffle contract.
 You can use Etherscan to do it.
-2. Call `RPSRaffle.updatePrizeAmounts()`, passing in an array of prize amounts in wei (1 ether = 10^18 wei) for each winner.
-This step is necessary only once unless there's a need to change the prize distribution in the future.
+2. Call `RPSRaffle.updatePrizeDistribution()`, passing in an array of prize amounts in wei (1 ether = 10^18 wei) and the number of winners.
 3. Fund your RPS Raffle contract with LINK tokens, which are required to run Chainlink VRF.